 Nicolai Farms is a 900+ acre spread west of Geary which started out as a single quarter homestead along the South Canadian River in the late 1800’s.
-Fred Nicolai, owner, and his son Ben, along with sons-in-law and the great-great-great grandchildren of the original patent holder still operate the farm today.
+Fred Nicolai, owner, his son Ben, son-in-law Colton, and the great-great-great grandchildren of the original patent holder still operate the farm today.
 Fred and his family continue to live on the original homestead and reside in the house that was built the year of statehood.
 This multi-generational family farm is dedicated to raising quality, clean, healthy beef and other farm products.

 FAITH.
 FAMILY.
 FARM.

 Living on the farm is more than just being close to nature, it instills in us a desire to live a more natural lifestyle.
 While we may not be 'crunchy' we do like to eat clean, use natural cleaning products, and live as holistic as we can.
 All natural isn't just a saying for us, we integrate it into our daily lives.
 One of our ways of doing so, is to use Young Living products which enable us to have a chemical-free home.

 Here on the farm we like things simple.
 We have three main tenants that we hold to and it pretty much applies to everything we do.

 First of all, our faith is what sustains us.
 God is the foundation that everything is built upon.
 Without His guidance and grace, we would be nothing.
 He has seen us through both feast and famine and we give Him first place in our personal lives and our business.

 Second, our family is our greatest earthly treasure.
 The Lord has blessed us with the best kids anyone could ask for and they have in turn blessed us with 11 grandchildren!
 It is a privilege to have been able to raise our kids on the farm and teach them a work ethic and respect for the land.
 Our family is the most important earthly treasure we have and we thank God for them everyday.